tonifaura/EDEM_MDA2324/Alumnos/ES/Josan_Rodrigo_Cortes/kafka/trabajo/README.md

 You will have to perform the following tasks:

 ## Define your use case
+The use of case is to create a random users database.

+From the producer´s phython script I fetched an api which genarates random users and their differents features.
+The kafka´s topic 'randomuserdata' is define on it.
+As the api response is already a json file, I bring up some characteristcs from the user and join them as another json file, the one I´ll send to the consumer.
+As the producer is define, the consumer points to the same kafka´s topic, the one which decodifie the json from the producer.

 Define/explain the Target of your application from a Business Point of view.
 Find a dataset
 Define/explain the data model (the json messages to be processed, the intermediate json messages while processing/transforming the data), and the final json message.